 However, our first phase of launching Aprao was to build our product.
 We concluded that as we were all living in the same city and a lot of collaboration will be required so we decided to take a small office on a short lease at a WeWork in London.

 As time went on, this soon morphed into a bigger office as we grew the team where we have been working for the past year.

-Upon listening to the book it reminded me of all of the core principals that we originally set out when starting the business.
-It prompted me to write down all of these principals and compare what we were building to what we had originally intended.
+Upon listening to the book it reminded me of all of the core principles that we originally set out when starting the business.
+It prompted me to write down all of these principles and compare what we were building to what we had originally intended.

 Overall, they were aligned.
 We have successfully build a great product, a brilliant team culture and most importantly, a happy and loyal customer-base.

 There was only one piece of the puzzle that wasn't there - the remote setup.

 We discussed it almost instantly and started putting a plan into place that would allow us to go fully remote.
 Free everyone from commuting, free from a fixed place of work and open up new opportunities to scale with access to a global pool of talent.

 We started working out what we needed to achieve this:

 - Reliable hardware - everyone already had a great computer, mostly Apple Macbooks